-Acknowledgement.
-We are grateful to A. Douady and M. Yampolsky for helpful discussions and suggestions.
-We are also thankful to SUNY at Stony Brook, IMPA, and the Clay Institute for their kind hospitality.
+Acknowledgements.
+We are grateful to A. Douady and M. Yampolsky for helpful discussions and suggestions, and to the referee for many detailed comments.
+We are also thankful to SUNY at Stony Brook, IMPA, the Clay Institute, and the University of Toronto for their kind hospitality.
 This work has been partially supported by the PRONEX Project on Dynamical Systems, FAPERJ Grant E-26/151.462/99, CNPq Grant 460110/00-4, and the NSF grant DMS-9803242.